getndazn/lambda-logging-demo/README.md

 * auto-subscribe new log groups to the aforementioned function so you don't have to subscribe them manually
 * auto-updates the retention policy of new log groups to 7 days (configurable)

+as for autosubscribe untion it does not work for existing log groups so you should run scripts from `process_all` directory if adding logs to existing resources.

 ## Deployment with code pipeline